 Get plenty of sleep.
-You may need 8 - 9 hours a night, plus rest breaks during the day.
+You may need 8 to 9 hours a night, plus rest breaks during the day.

 Use a condom if you are still having sex.
-This will prevent sexually transmitted infections that could hurt your baby.
+This will prevent sexually transmitted infections that could hurt you or your baby.

 Getting Ready to Be a Parent

 Try to stay in school during your pregnancy and after you give birth.
 Talk with your school counselor if you need help with child care or tutoring.